google/reflectable.dart/reflectable/README.md

 which will initialize the reflection framework and which must be called before any reflective features are used.

-You can use one more option: 'suppress_warnings'; e.g., you could specify 'suppress_warnings: true' in order to suppress various warnings given by the code generator.

 For a more advanced example, you could look at [serialize_test.dart][4] and its [library][5], where the base of a serialization framework is implemented; or you could look at [meta_reflectors_test.dart][6] and the